 Tuition fees for international students

-International students (=students who are not citizens of an EU/EEA member state) will be charged a tuition fee of 1,500 euros per semester starting with the winter semester of 2017-18.
-This is valid for studies in a Bachelor’s degree program, Master’s and Staatsexamen programs, and for full Theology programs culminating in an academic or ecclesiastic qualification.
+International students (=students who are not citizens of an EU/EEA member state) will be charged a tuition fee of 1,500 euros per semester starting with the winter semester 2017/2018.
+This is valid for studies in a Bachelor’s degree program, consecutive Master’s and Staatsexamen programs, and for full Theology programs culminating in an academic or ecclesiastic qualification.
 This is in addition to the general semester fees of currently 158.30 euros per semester.

 Tuition fees for a second degree

-Students who, having already completed degree studies in the Federal Republic of Germany, commence a second or further first degree program or a second or further consecutive master's program, will be charged a tuition fee of 650 euros per semester.
+Students who, having already completed degree studies in the Federal Republic of Germany, commence a second or further first degree program or a second or further consecutive Master's program, will be charged a tuition fee of 650 euros per semester.
 This is in addition to the general semester fees of currently 158.30 euros per semester.

-International students and students taking a second degree – i.e. who have been enrolled at the University of Tübingen since summer semester 2017 - may complete that degree program at the University of Tübingen without having to pay tuition fees (reliance on existing law).
+International students and students taking a second degree – i.e. who have been enrolled at the University of Tübingen since the summer semester 2017 - may complete that degree program at the University of Tübingen without having to pay tuition fees (reliance on existing law).
 This is valid also if they were enrolled in two or more degree programs prior to the introduction of the new law.

 In the case of multi-disciplinary programs, one change of one subject in the program remains free of tuition fees.

 International applicants, who, in the academic year prior to the start of the winter semester 2017/2018 were enrolled at a Baden-Württemberg college of preparatory studies for the Feststellungsprüfungassessment test, will not be charged tuition fees for the first degree program which they commence directly after successfully completing the assessment test.

 International applicants who, prior to this law going into effect, had been given written approval for a scholarship by a publicly-financed sponsor will not be charged tuition fees for a first degree program which they commence directly after receiving approval for the scholarship.